learn-co-curriculum/reading-ios-debugging/README.md

 ###Next steps

-There are many more useful methods and tools for debugging, from advanced breakpoints and Instruments to third party plug-ins like Facebook's Chisel.
-Once you become more familiar with the basics, don't hesitate to check out some of the other LLDB tools!
+There are many more useful methods and tools for debugging, from advanced breakpoints and Instruments (an entire xcode tool dedicated to inspecting applications) to third party plug-ins like Facebook's Chisel (which are meant to enhance the functionality of our debugger).
+Once you become more familiar with the basics, don't hesitate to check out some of the other LLDB (or alternative debuggers) tools!